Collaborative Learning via Prediction Consensus: Method description

-The following behaviors are observed during training, which also hold for more complex models.
-It is worth noting that the region-wise analysis of model fits is reasonable owing to the over-parameterization of said models. \begin{itemize}[itemsep=0pt,topsep=0pt,parsep=0pt] \item In the region where agent $i$ has more data, agent $i$ functions in two aspects: (1) fits the local data; (2) moves pseudo-labels closer to its own predictions. \item In the region where agent $i$ has no or little data, agent $i$ only updates its model parameters to fit the pseudo-labels. \item When local loss minimization and prediction consensus can be achieved at the same time, agents can arrive at models with a perfect agreement in the target prediction space. \end{itemize}
+First, we observe that for $T\geq20$ the three agents reach a consensus on the predictions of $\XSv$.
+However, the model parameters are not the same across the agents, as depicted in the rightmost panel.
+Further, considering the properties of the algorithm across rounds and the predictions in different regions of the input space in more detail, the following desirable behaviors are observed: \begin{enumerate}[label=\alph*)] \itemsep{0em} \item In data-rich regions, agent $i$ fits the local data more accurately and moves pseudo-labels closer to its own predictions. \item In data-scarce regions, agent $i$ only updates its model parameters to fit the pseudo-labels. \item When local loss minimization and prediction consensus can be achieved at the same time, agents can arrive at models with a perfect agreement in the target prediction space. \end{enumerate}